rgarro/sirteSurfSpot/README.md

 # sirteSurfSpot
-fractally speaking c blues smoke in the water pytagorean 2d stepper I cant save cybertron ...
+fractally speaking c blues smoke in the water pytagorean 2d stepper I cant save cybertron , Decepticons with foilboard face logo ...

+An rpg weight the same as a 220 litters daggerboard ... col. kaddafi flew to chipre island in a daggerboard while switching the rear with the front forces, provoking a realigment of all the enemy toyotas and nissans.
+He lives in Vancouver an runs a cannabis dispensary.

 Stuhlstaub-Etude Music Loop: https://soundcloud.com/dorje-trolo/stuhlstaub-etude